Join the Rural Vitality Movement!

 The State of South Dakota has seen a rapid increase of Confined Animal Feeding Operations (CAFO’s) during the past few years.
-The increase is due to the state’s courting of mega-dairies from other states, as well as corporate hog operators courting individual farmers to “buy themselves a job” raising hogs by borrowing tens or even hundreds of thousands of dollars to build 2400-head hog barns with no DENR permit required and no oversight.
+The increase is due to the state’s courting of mega-dairies and giant hog confinements from other states, as well as corporate aggregators courting individual farmers to “buy themselves a job” raising hogs by borrowing hundreds of thousands of dollars to build 2400-head hog barns with no DENR permit required and no oversight.

-And our Regional Planning Districts are leading county officials to believe they’ve no right to say no.
+And our State Administration and Regional Planning Districts are leading county officials to believe they’ve no right to say no.

 Our neighboring state of Iowa is so overrun by hog factories that support is growing for a moratorium on new CAFO construction.
 That means the corporations that have profited immensely from polluting Iowa are looking for new ground.
 And now hog factories are coming to South Dakota by the dozens.

 CAFO applications to a local zoning board are usually met with opposition from neighbors who are concerned about odor, manure, and other environmental issues.
 People whose families have lived on the land for generations fear they’ll no longer be able to let their kids and grandkids play outside, to barbeque or ride horses, or even do their own farm chores without being sickened by the odor, noxious gasses, and harmful particulates.

 And what if they want to sell their place?
 Even CAFO proponents admit that, “no one wants to live near that.”
 Once a CAFO comes in–even within a couple of miles–a home becomes nearly impossible to sell for its previous value, if it sells at all.
 If the land sells, the buildings may be bulldozed and the ground is farmed over.
 One more family gone from the land and the community.